osisoft/APIDocumentationSandbox/content/api-reference/integration/data-views-preview.md

 ---

 # Data Views Preview
-This portion of the overall [data views API](https://ocs-docs.osisoft.com/Content_Portal/Documentation/DataViews/DataViewsAPIOverview/Data_Views_API_Overview.html) specifies the resources that resolve per-user for an input data view. <br/>The preview APIs require a data view to be passed in the request body for each request, which provides the user the flexibility to change the data view on the fly without saving/updating it.<br/>
+This portion of the overall [data views API](https://ocs-docs.osisoft.com/Content_Portal/Documentation/DataViews/DataViewsAPIOverview/Data_Views_API_Overview.html) specifies the resources that resolve per-user for an input data view.
+The preview APIs require a data view to be passed in the request body for each request, which provides the user the flexibility to change the data view on the fly without saving/updating it.

 ## Get Available Field Sets